anprowh/base32codec/README.md

 * Encode file to Base32 with "save file" dialog: `.\base32save.exe <input_file>`
 * Decode file from Base32 with "save file" dialog: `.\base32save.exe <input_file> -d`

-Note that when using `base32codec.exe` you will not see output if program was compiled with `-mwindows`.
+Note that when using `base32codec.exe` you will not see output in console if program was compiled with `-mwindows`.